rhburrows/raincoat/README.markdown

     raincoat install

-At this time existing git-hooks that you have may be wiped out so be sure to back up any hooks that you want to save.
+Make sure to back up any existing git hooks you have first as raincoat will be writing its own hooks at this point.

 Raincoat works by looking in your script directory for the directory with the same name as the hook being executed, and then it runs each